IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ### Loading the lookup data

-The [Module 7: Loading the lookup data up](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/#loading-the-lookup-data) describes the next steps.
+The [Module 7: Loading the lookup data up](http://ibmstreams.github.io/streamsx.tutorial.teda/docs/2.0.0/Module-7/#loading-the-lookup-data) describes the process of the lookup data loading.

+## Discussing the results

+The results of ITE file processing are exactly the same as in previous modules.
+You cannot observe any difference in the file processing.
 In opposite to load result that Module 7 describes, the `IMSI_CRM.csv` file is not moved to the `archive` directory.
 Only, the `init_all.cmd` command file moves to the `archive` folder.

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-11/LM - Processed Cmd with DB.png" alt="LM Submission Time Values"/>

-## Discussing the results

-The results of ITE file processing are exactly the same as in previous modules.
-You cannot observe any difference in the file processing.

 # Next steps